Teikyo University Research Institute of Calligraphy which has a system in place to focus on the study of Japanese calligraphy

 Yasuji Morita Collection

-Yasuji Morita (1912-), who has been published in many high school calligraphy textbooks and is known as the author of "Kaze no Matasaburo" (1942), one of the monumental works of kanji-kana mixed calligraphy in the history of modern calligraphy.
-1959).
-The Teikyo University Research Institute of Calligraphy has received a donation of a valuable work from Yasuji Morita's bereaved family, Masako Kawai, and is currently investigating and researching it.
-The results will be widely announced.
+Yasuji Morita (1912-1959) is known for his work "Kaze no Matasaburo" (1942), which has been featured in many high school calligraphy textbooks and is considered a monumental work of mixed kanji and kana in the history of modern calligraphy.
+Teikyo University Research Institute of Calligraphy has received a valuable work donated by Yasuji Morita's family member, Masako Kawai, and is currently conducting research and study on it.
+The results of this research will be widely published.

 Profile introduction